Getting the Bible to “Click” - GoodKind

 Psalm 19:10–11 ESV

 I love those images!
-The Bible isn’t depicted here as useful or practical or good for you (though it is all of those things).
-Instead, it’s rich and it’s sweet.
-It’s honey and gold.
+The Bible isn’t depicted here as useful, practical, or good for you (though it is all of those things).
+Instead, it’s rich and sweet, like honey and gold.

 In other words, the Bible isn’t a lima bean.
 The Bible is baklava.